vidaud/seta/seta-doc/docs/general/how-runs.md

 #### Neural networks training

 Neural networks can learn any function and only data availability defines how complex the function can be.
 Therefore, the data preparation, feature engineering and domain coverage become essential elements for obtaining meaningful and analysable results from neural network training.
-The EC public knowledge corpus sports rather consistent language and thus the features could have been created from chunks instead of words like in general language.
+The EC public knowledge corpus offers a consistent language and thus the features that have been created from chunks instead of words like in general language.

 #### Chunk compositionality